relay-tools/react-relay-network-modern/README.md

 As of v4.0.0, the batch middleware utilizing request IDs in queries and corresponding results has been renamed `legacyBatchMiddleware`.
 The legacy middleware included a request ID with each query included in the batch and expected the server to return each result with the corresponding request ID.
 The new `batchMiddleware` simply expects results be returned in the same order as the batched queries.

+**NOTE:** `legacyBatchMiddleware` does not correctly deduplicate queries when batched because query variables may be ignored in a comparison.
+This means that two identical queries with _different_ variables will show the same results due to a bug ([#31](https://github.com/relay-tools/react-relay-network-modern/issues/31)).
+It is highly encouraged to use the new order-based `batchMiddleware`, which still deduplicates queries, but includes the variables in the comparison.

 ## Contribute

 I actively welcome pull requests with code and doc fixes.